 You can see a video of this project below:

-The free membership printable this week is ladybug even and odd number sorting.
+I made a ladybug even and odd number sorting that the children really liked working on.
 I printed the patterns on cardstock paper and and cut out the ladybugs and laminated them.
 I then cut out the leaf patterns and labels and glue them on colored cardstock paper (you could also use construction paper or just leave them as is after printing).

 I set the leaf mats out along with the number ladybugs.
 Children sort the ladybugs by putting the even numbered ladybugs on the the even numbers leaf and the odd numbered ladybugs on the odd numbers leaf.

-You can grab the patterns below for free until Sunday June 23rd ... after that date they will only be available in the member's section which is also where I have added a ladybug upper and lowercase sort.
+As of 2022 this activity can be found in the member's section which is also where I have added a ladybug upper and lowercase sort.

-The free membership printable this week is Ladybug Number Pick and Cover for number recognition and review.
+I made a ladybug pick and cover activity for number recognition and review.
 I printed everything on cardstock paper ... cut them out and laminated them.

 I set the number mat out along with the loose number squares and cover-up circles.
 You can use a variety of items such as pom poms or playdough for the cover-ups.
 I have included numbers 0-20 and 0-30 mats.